 Recirculating fans are another valuable tool for creating uniform atmospheric conditions within the growing space as they help to “mix” the temperature and humidity of the garden’s environment.

-One of the most common devices used in a modern indoor garden is an air conditioner.
+One of the most common devices used in a modern indoor grow is an air conditioner.
 More specifically, a mini-split air conditioning system.
 These types of air conditioners are very efficient at removing excess heat and maintaining optimal temperatures and humidity conditions.

 Of all the devices used to control the atmospheric conditions in an indoor garden, an air conditioner gives growers the most control.
 There are many makes and models of air conditioners on the market, so it can be a little overwhelming for a new indoor horticulturist.

-When shopping for an air conditioner for an indoor garden, a grower needs to pay close attention to the machine’s BTU rating.
+When shopping for an air conditioner for an indoor grow, a grower needs to pay close attention to the machine’s BTU rating.
 British thermal unit (BTU) is defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.

 Don’t let the definition of BTU confuse you.
 Instead, just think of BTUs as a way to quantify heating or cooling equipment.
 In other words, a grower can use a BTU rating to find the appropriate size air conditioner for his or her garden.